justin-marian/router/README.md

 ### ICMP

 - **Initializing ICMP Header Fields:** sets the fields in the ICMP header within the router's packet buffer.
-Calculates pointers to the ICMP header and adjusts the total packet length accordingly.
-Copies the IP header and additional bytes if the ICMP message type is ICMP_TIME_EXCED or ICMP_DEST_UNREACH.
-Sets the ICMP code and type in the ICMP header.
+  - Calculates pointers to the ICMP header and adjusts the total packet length accordingly.
+  - Copies the IP header and additional bytes if the ICMP message type is ICMP_TIME_EXCED or ICMP_DEST_UNREACH.
 - **Updating ICMP Checksum:** calculates and updates the ICMP checksum for the ICMP header in the router's packet buffer.
 - **Generating New IPv4 Header for ICMP Messages:** prepares a new IPv4 header for ICMP messages within the router's packet buffer.
 - **Updating Ethernet Header:** modifies the Ethernet header in the router's packet buffer to include appropriate source and destination MAC addresses based on the router's interface.
 - **Generating ICMP Reply Message:** creates an ICMP reply message in the router's packet buffer.
-Initializes the ICMP header, updates the ICMP checksum, generates a new IPv4 header, and updates the Ethernet header.
+  - Initializes the ICMP header, updates the ICMP checksum, generates a new IPv4 header, and updates the Ethernet header.

 ## Setup